Grae-Drake/grae/readme.md

 ## My job
 As your manager, my job is to enable your high performance.
 I'll do that by setting context, acting as a sounding board and coach, and removing obstacles in your way.
 My job is not to tell you what to do, but rather to help you see the right thing to do and get out of your way so you can do it.

 As the leader of a team, my job is to build high performing teams.
 I'll do that by attracting and retaining high performers (you!) and facilitating your collaboration.
-Important elements of that collaboration include (in no particular order): tight alignment, loose coupling, clear and effective communication, clear ownership & responsibility, accountability & trust, and psychological safety.
+Important elements of that collaboration include (in no particular order): [tight alignment & loose coupling](https://medium.com/productmanagement101/spotify-squad-framework-part-i-8f74bcfcd761), clear and effective communication, clear ownership & responsibility, accountability & trust, and [psychological safety](https://rework.withgoogle.com/guides/understanding-team-effectiveness/steps/foster-psychological-safety/).
 Our team norms and rituals are intended to foster these things.
 If you think we're falling short in any way please give me that feedback!

 ## Time / schedule / week